-- > Put systems in place for pupils to confidently report abuse - , Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - , Ensure all pupils understand that they are able to talk to the adults in their class or to the DSL. - > Throughout the schools, there are posters with staff photographs to remind pupils who to talk to - > Posters are displayed in vulnerable spaces and in central areas.

-Children are reminded of the reporting processes in PSHE lessons
+- > Put systems in place for pupils to confidently report abuse - > Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - In the Infant School, pupils understand that they are able to talk to the adults in their class or to the DSL.
+Each classroom has a poster with staff photographs to remind them and also displays an NSPCC poster - > In the Junior School, posters are displayed in vulnerable spaces and in central areas. - In the Infant School, children are reminded of the reporting processes in Smile Time (pupil voice) sessions and in PSHE lessons.
+In the Junior School this takes place in PSHE and Circle Time - In the Infant and Junior Schools, these assurances form part of the discussions and lessons where the reporting processes are discussed.